A Journal from the Inaugural Robotica Competition - 2001

 Eventually, the pairings were announced.
 In pits 1 and 2: Ram Force and Jawbreaker.
 Pits 3 and 4 held Juggerbot and Viper.
 Pits 5 and 6 were assigned to Run Amok and Kritical Mass.
 I liked the assignments.
 Kritical Mass had a carbide spike on the front, and a very nasty tri-foil rotating vertical blade on the rear.
 I wouldn't have to face the active weapon in the preliminary rounds, and if I made the finals, they wouldn't be there to use it on me.
 I was also happy not to be facing the other Oregon bot.

 The production company appeared to be casting Team Force as the "bad guys" in their scripting.
 Later in the day, at the short "finalist" interviews, they asked me directly if I was a part of any "team-up to defeat Team Force" agreement with another team.
 I said that I was aware of no formal agreements between any teams to gang up on Ram Force, but that I didn't think a formal agreement was needed as certainly Team Force had become everyone's "prime target".
-As it was to happen, Team JuggerBot and I did reach an agreement -- more on that later.
+As it happens, Team JuggerBot and I did reach an agreement a little later -- more on that to come.

 We eventually got the pits organized, got our jumpsuits on, and had a little lunch (brought in to us).
 We all loaded the 'bots up on carts and did the whole "entry into the arena" filming thing.
 It went smoothly.
 The whole production was speedier than it had been earlier in the filming.
-Audiences for the preliminary shows had come in at 1:00 and 7:00, but for the finals they had been scheduled for 1:30 and 4:30.
-Even with the smoother running, it was pretty obvious that we were gonna run the audience well dry before we finished.
+Audiences for the preliminary shows had come in two shifts at 1:00 and 7:00, but for the finals they had been scheduled for 1:30 and 4:30.
+Even with the smoother running, it was pretty obvious that we were gonna run out of audience before we finished.

 I was determined to redeem myself in the figure-8 race, following Friday's festival of set bashing.
 I had the transmitter trimmed up so that full power could only be obtained by really jamming the stick forward.
 I was also more used to driving from the balcony.
 "ROBOTS READY."
 Right from the start, the controls felt much better.
 I had sawed my way thru the corners on Friday, but was able to carve them correctly today.
 I was first back to the crossover, but Kritical Mass was pretty fast and was in my face coming out of their first corner.
 I decided to see if my wedge could get under their front lip -- at about 15 MPH.
 WHAM!
 Nope.
-On around the far turn.
-Hey, is that a great big whole I see in my wedge?
+On around the far turn I could see a big whole in my wedge.
 I guess they won the "aluminum versus carbide" battle.
-I just kept carving turns and steering straight into them.
-I collected a goodly array of punctures, dents, gouges, and scrapes in the wedge.
 I would have bet that their stubby little spike wasn't long enough to keep me from getting under them.
-But, I was faster and left the race with a 30-point lead -- 80 to 50.
+I just kept carving turns.
+I collected a goodly array of punctures, dents, gouges, and scrapes in the wedge but my last-econd headlong crash into Kritical Mass scored my sixth lap and held them just feet short of their finishing their sixth.
+This would prove to be a critical element as I left the race with a 30-point lead -- 80 to 50.

 Back in the pits, I sent `Coffee Boy' off for a 2 by 4 to bash the dents out of the wedge, but it was Aaron who came back with a big 4 by 4 that worked great.
 I was able to close up the punctures and get it back nice and flat.
 One impact had actually bent the reinforced side-rail of the wedge.
 Once it was useable again, I got three members of the Kritical Mass team to sign it on the backside.
 Great momento!
 Charged the batteries and checked the systems.
 The chain was showing a little stretch, and I noted that for the next pit period.
 I pulled the servo out and checked the play.
 The nylocks at the ends of the bellcrank were a little loose, but the central screw was tight -- I snugged them all down and re-installed.
 Ready for the maze.
 It was dinnertime, so off to the commissary.
 Rich had been hanging with us all day, and shared a table with us at dinner.
 The meal was a little rushed, as Max and I had to get back for something or other.